ScratchAddons/website-v2/content/docs/getting-started/installing.md

 This is the recommended way to install Scratch Addons for development purposes, assuming you have Git installed.

-If you plan on contributing, fork the repository on GitHub first and then clone the fork.
+If you plan on contributing, fork the repository on GitHub first and then clone the fork, replacing `<username>` with your Github username.

 ```sh
 $ git clone https://github.com/<username>/ScratchAddons.git